Reyna stars for Dortmund in 4-0 win against Freiburg

 Borussia Mönchengladbach beat Cologne 3-1 in the Rhine derby to increase the pressure on the home side’s coach Markus Gisdol.

 Cologne has lost all three games so far and was fortunate not to concede more against Gladbach, which struck the crossbar late on after goals from Alassane Plea, Stefan Lainer and a penalty from Lars Stindl.
+It was Gladbach’s first win of the season.
 Elvis Rexhbecaj scored Cologne’s consolation.

 Only 300 fans were allowed into the game due to a high number of coronavirus infections in Cologne.